flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/settings.md

     <span class="imagesub">Click on the menu icons in this image to see other flyPad pages.</span>
 </div>

+#### Navigraph Integration

+- Navigraph Account Link
+    - Setup wizard to connect your Navigraph Account with the flypad.
+- Override SimBrief User ID
+    - Allows users to input a custom SimBrief User ID.
+For more information see [A32NX simBrief Integration](../simbrief/#setup-a32nx-simbrief-integration).
+- Automatically Import SimBrief Data
+    - Imports latest SimBrief flight automatically when starting the flyPad.

 #### GSX Integration
 These options are separate to provide you with the flexibility to choose what to sync with GSX and what not to sync.